mattcossins-arm/Arm-Developer-Labs-Staging/Undergraduate-Level/Sentiment-Analysis-Dashboard-ACCESSIBLE.md

 The project is estimated to take 6-8 weeks to complete, involving a small team of 1-3 participants.

 ## Hardware / Software Requirements
-- Languages: Python
+- Languages: Intermediate understanding of Python
-- Tooling: BeautifulSoup, Selenium, TensorFlow, Flask/Django for the dashboard
 - Hardware: Access to a computer with internet connectivity and access to cloud instances

 ## Resources

+You are free to choose your own implementation details.
+The resouces below are examples to get started.

 - Learning paths: Online tutorials on web scraping, sentiment analysis, and [LLMs](https://learn.arm.com/learning-paths/servers-and-cloud-computing/)
 - Software Libraries: Example libraries for web scraping are [BeautifulSoup](https://pypi.org/project/beautifulsoup4/), Selenium.
 Flask/Django for the dashboard and Pandas for the data aggregation.